Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/There are no Aliens in Eurasia Extended Synopsis.md

 Upon realising that Lucas is still investigating Marco's death against her wishes, Susan breaks down ([[Susan breakdown]]).
 At the end when they reconcile, she suggests again escaping to Oceania, publish their findings, receive help from the advanced medicine there, and putting everything behind them.
 This time, Lucas agrees.
 ## Part 3 - The City's Darkness
 ##### Escape
 Lucas and Susan make the preparations to escape Eurasia.
 Patricia encourages Lucas to bring Susan to her, so she can help change their identities and live a new life.
 But Lucas knows this isn't an option.
+The Enlightenment Society suggests Lucas not to leave.

 On the continental express, Lucas and Susan discuss life.
 Susan asks Lucas if he ever had to deal with loss.
 Lucas shares a violent event that happened during primary school, which resulted in the majority of the class to die.
 His teacher, Miss Liam, alone saved him, but appeared to be critically injured herself.
 The Eurasian Federation gave him free housing and education.
 He had never seen Miss Liam again, and assumed she was dead.
 When asked if he remembers anything about her, he says it was her orange-scented perfume.
 Susan was amazed that he never told her about this in highschool.
 Lucas explained that he continued not to tell anyone till this day because he didn't want people to assume he was traumatised or fucked up, or have to tip toe around him - it would have made relationships very awkward, because people didn't know how to handle such stories.
 Susan says that he maybe should have just talked to them, and saw how they respond.
 Lucas asks what if it made them run away?
 Susan says that a relationship in which you can't communicate your true thoughts, is not worth being in.
 Besides, she is still here, isn't she?
 And she isn't about to treat him any differently.